Restriction of representations of $GL(n+1,C)$ to $GL(n,C)$ and action of the Lie overalgebra: The statement

 Consider a group $G$ and its subgroup $H$.
 Restrict an irreducible unitary representation of $G$ to $H$.
 Generally, an explicit spectral decomposition of the restriction seems hopeless problem.
 However, there is a collection of explicitly solvable problems of this type \footnote{Also, some explicitly solvable spectral problems in representation theory can be regarded as special cases of the restriction problem.
 In particular, a decomposition of $L^2$ on a classical pseudo-Riemannian symmetric space $G/H$ can be regarded as a special case of the restriction of a Stein type principal series of a certain overgroup $\wt G$ to the symmetric subgroup $G$, \cite{Ner-Stein}.
 So, for $L^2$ on symmetric spaces the problem of action of the overalgebra discussed below makes sense.}.
 In \cite{Ner-over} it was conjectured that in such cases the action of the Lie algebra $\frg$ can be written explicitly as differential-difference operators.
 In fact, in \cite{Ner-over} there was considered the tensor product $V_s\otimes V_s^*$ of a highest weight and a lowest weight unitary representations of $\SL(2,\R)$ (i.e., $G\simeq \SL(2,\R)\times \SL(2,\R)$ and $H\simeq \SL(2,\R)$ is the diagonal).
 This representation is a multiplicity free integral over the principal series of $\SL(2,\R)$.
 It appears that the action of all generators of the Lie algebra $\frs\frl(2,\R)\oplus \frs\frl(2,\R)$ in the spectral decomposition can be written explicitly as differential-difference operators.
 The differential part of these operators has order two and the difference operators are difference operators in the imaginary direction \footnote{On Sturm--Liouville in imaginary direction, see \cite{Ner-imaginary} and further references in that paper, see also \cite{Gro}.
 The most of known appearances of such operators are related to representation theory and spectral decompositions of unitary representations.}.

 Molchanov \cite{Mol1}--\cite{Mol4} solved several problems of this type related to rank-one symmetric spaces \footnote{In particular, he examined the restrictions of maximally degenerate principal series for the cases $\GL(n+1,\R)\supset \OO(n,1)$, $\OO(p,q)\supset \OO(p-1,q)$.}.
 In all his cases the Lie overalgebra acts by differential-difference operators; difference operators act in the imaginary dimension.
 However, the order of the differential part in some cases is 4.
+In \cite{Ner-jfaa}, \cite{Ner-operational} the author considered the Fourier transform on the group $\GL(2,\R)$.
+There were evaluated the operators in the target space corresponding to multiplications by matrix elements and partial derivatives with respect to matrix elements.
+Formulas have similar structure, but in \cite{Ner-operational} they are simpler than in previous cases.

 In the present paper, we consider restrictions of holomorphic finite-dimensional representations $\GL(n+1,\C)$ to $\GL(n,\C)$ and write explicit formulas for the action of the overalgebra in the spectral decomposition.
 Also, we formulate a conjecture concerning restrictions of unitary principal series.